-All these groups have had different experiences and aren’t the same group of respondents necessarily, yet we’ve bucketed them together historically.
+All these groups have had different experiences and aren’t the same group of respondents, yet we’ve bucketed them together historically.

 “Being able to reflect that is important,” said Shannon.
 “We want to be able to reflect the nuances.
 Being more detailed on the front end will help you on the back end.”

-Also, Shannon added, keep in mind that just because somebody appears to be from one group or another doesn’t mean they want to be called that.
+Also, Shannon added, remember that just because somebody appears to be from one group or another doesn’t mean they want to be called that.

-For example, Black and African-American isn’t the same thing, though, it’s often listed as Black/African-American.
+For example, Black and African-American aren’t the same things; it’s often listed as Black/African-American.

 “That implies it’s the same thing, which it’s not,” Shannon said.
-“African-Americans are people who were born in the U.S. and choose to be identified as African-American.
-Just like there’s a movement with pronouns, there’s a movement in the Black and African-American community as to what we should be called.”
+“African-Americans are people who were born in the U.S. and chose to be identified as African-American.
+So like there’s a movement with pronouns, there’s a movement in the Black and African-American community as to what we should be called.”

 When should demographic questions be asked?

-Many times they are asked at the beginning – where they can also be used as screeners when that’s necessary.
+They are often asked at the beginning – where they can also be used as screeners when necessary.

 “It can be a turn-off to have them at the beginning,” said Shannon.
-“In other cases or many cases really it’s better to have them at the end.
-Get the information that you want and then ask these questions at the end.”
+“In other cases or many cases, really it’s better to have them at the end.
+Get the information you want and then ask these questions at the end.”

 Consider the overall makeup of the sample

-Elena Lyrintzis, marketing and culture insights lead, Devices and Services at Google, discussed on “Reel Talk,” the importance of getting the right collection of people into the final sample for a survey.
+Elena Lyrintzis, marketing and culture insights lead, Devices and Services at Google, discussed on “Reel Talk” the importance of getting the proper collection of people into the final sample for a survey.

 “It’s something to be hyperfocused on when you are creating that sample structure, that quota structure,” she said.

 And consider how to reach people.
-Some people might not have the time to take a survey on their computer.
+For example, some people might not have the time to take a survey on their computers.
 Others might not have time for a remote interview.

 Different demographic questions by region

 Not every country is a melting pot like the United States.
-Because of the diverse population in the United States, the demographic questions discussion is an important one to have.
+Because of the diverse population in the United States, the demographic questions discussion is essential.
 But that might not be the case in other countries.
 For example, in countries that are predominantly one race, asking about race in your demographic question might not make sense.
 It might even be distracting.
 “Why are they even asking me this?”

-“If you are in a predominantly black country asking if you are identifying as black is like ‘what do you mean – what am I?'” said Tchicaya.
-“You do have global considerations and that includes in which country can you even ask the race question.”
+“If you are in a predominantly black country, asking if you identify as black is like ‘what do you mean – what am I?'” said Tchicaya.
+“You have global considerations, which includes in which country can you even ask the race question.”

 Analyzing inclusive demographic questions

-Having updated questions is a start, a start that needs to continue into the analysis.
-If you just put them all in the traditional buckets of demographic data that’s not really using inclusive demographic questions to the fullest.
-But that can happen because we are under time pressure, and Ray Poynter previously predicted that expectations for speed will continue to increase in market research.
+Having updated questions is a start that needs to continue into the analysis.
+If you just put them all in the traditional buckets of demographic data, that’s not using inclusive demographic questions to the fullest.
+But that can happen because we are under time pressure, and Ray Poynter previously predicted that expectations for speed would continue to increase in market research.

 This is so important because putting people in the wrong buckets can negatively impact the insights we get.
-Jenn mentioned the example of Prince Charles and Ozzy Osbourne, who would be put in the same bucket based on demographics alone, but it’s important to consider they probably care about different things.
+Jenn mentioned the example of Prince Charles and Ozzy Osbourne, who would be placed in the same bucket based on demographics alone.
+Still, it’s important to consider they probably care about different things.

 How often should demographic questions be evaluated?

 “The word on the street is that research is old after six months,” said Tchicaya.
 “There’s never a destination.
-There’s always learning; always something to consider.”
+There is always learning; always something to consider.”

 We might miss a group to include in our demographic questions.
-Something new might be learned.
-It’s a never-ending experience and ongoing learning and evaluation project.
+But, on the other hand, something new might be learned.
+So it’s a never-ending experience and ongoing learning and evaluation project.

 “We have to be comfortable challenging what we see as the authority on these questions,” she said.

-Asking inclusive demographic questions can certainly make our research better, which in turn can help us provide better insights to our business.
-That can have a business impact and even help us get and keep support for more research.
+Asking inclusive demographic questions can improve our research, which can help us provide better insights into our business.
+That can impact business and even help us get and keep support for more research.